Swastikdan/Random-Jokes-Api/README.md

 The base URL for the API is `http://localhost:3000`.
 Make sure to prefix all endpoint paths with this base URL.

-## Authentication

-To access certain features of the API, you need to provide a password in the request.
-This password is set as an environment variable and is required for security.
-Make sure to include it as a query parameter when necessary.

 ## Endpoints